FurTrader/TTL_2way_scanner/README.md

  The data is sent to the USB port in ascii for compatability with the arduino serial monitor,
  reformatted to display HEX bytes with spaces between.

-This would also work on an Arduino MEGA, just change the tx/rx pins
+This would also work on an Arduino MEGA or something else with 2 extra harware UARTs, just change the tx/rx pins

 ## Example output:
 ```